-And that’s not all – mommies get to reap the benefits of breastfeeding too, and there’s abundant of them!
+And that’s not all – mommies reap the benefits of breastfeeding too, and there’s abundant of them!
 Did you know that breastfeeding can help in speeding up your postpartum recovery?
 Apart from stimulating uterus contraction (to return to its pre-pregnancy size and position), it also helps reduce bleeding and infection.

-On top of all those, breastfeeding will also naturally help you lose the baby weight!
+On top of all those, breastfeeding will also naturally help you lose the baby’s weight!
 It can burn up to 500 calories – which, to look at it from the other more positive perspective, means you’d also get to eat more calories in a day to maintain your energy.
-Whether you’re a breastfeeding mom or you just want to show your support for breastfeeding, here are eight ways to celebrate WBW in Singapore.
+Whether you’re a breastfeeding mom or just want to show your support for breastfeeding, here are eight ways to celebrate WBW in Singapore.

 1. Participate in the Virtual Singapore Big Latch On

 Through this event, moms in Singapore would come together to set a new record for the highest number of mothers simultaneously breastfeeding or pumping gathered together in a single event.
 This year, it will be held on 8th August 2021 at 9.30 AM; you can easily join this virtually as well.
 Don’t forget to remind your fellow breastfeeding mamas too!
 Some of the highlights of this event include a nutrition talk, a panel discussion, as well as a fun breastfeeding quiz.
 If you don’t have any plans for this day, now you do!

 2. Thank & Congratulate a Nursing Mom (Or Two!)